gabrielgasp/GabrielGasp/README.md

   <img align="right" src="https://i.ibb.co/Kx2GSrT/linkedin.png" alt="linkedin icon" width="48px" height="48px">
 </a>
 <p align="left" >
-I'm a Brazilian software engineer working primarily with backend development in Node.<br />
+I'm a Brazilian software developer working primarily with backend development in Node.<br />
 As a tech-lover since childhood, I believe that programming is the closest thing we have to superpowers.<br />
 That's why I'm always trying to make a positive impact on people's lives through my skills.
 </p>